Batch21/Batch21.github.io/_posts/2016-09-10-data-visualisation-hydrology.md

 <figure>
  <img src="../assets/images/grace.jpg">
- <figcaption>Groundwater measurements derived from data collected by the GRACE satellites - <a href="http://www.jpl.nasa.gov/news/news.php?release=2013-054">Image source</a>.</figcaption>
+ <figcaption>Groundwater depletion estimates derived from data collected by the GRACE satellites - <a href="http://www.jpl.nasa.gov/news/news.php?release=2013-054">Image source</a>.</figcaption>
 </figure>

 While satellites are still the primary remote sensing platform, drones or UAVs are increasingly used to collect <a href="http://www.iwmi.cgiar.org/2015/09/elevated-learning/">high-resolution datasets at local scales</a> and at reduced cost.
 In addition to remote sensing, the rapid development of smart sensors and communication technology mean that ground-based hydrometric networks are collecting increasing amounts of real-time high-resolution data<sup>6</sup>.
 The rising prominence of citizen scientists is another growing source of data.<sup>7</sup>.